fdcoull/set08103_assessment/use-cases/use-case-7.md

 ### Preconditions

 We know the employee.
-Database contains current employee details.
+Database must be updated with new information.

 ### Success End Condition

-Details are provided to HR advisor so promotion request can be made.
+Details are provided to database administrators so they can update the system.
 ### Failed End Condition

-No promotion takes place.
+Information is out of date.

 ### Primary Actor

-HR advisor.
+Database administrator.

 ### Trigger

-A request from management is made for a promotion to take place.
+An update is provided by an employee regarding changed personal details.

 ## MAIN SUCCESS SCENARIO

-1. HR advisor sends request to database administrators.
+1. Employee sends new information to HR advisor
-2. HR advisor is provided with employee information.
+2. HR advisor contacts database administrators with new information
-3. Employee promotion can take place.
+3. Database administrators update database.

 ## EXTENSIONS